Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 ## A simple `bubble_sorter`

-Now that we have a working `bubble_sort` algorithm, we will wrap it into a sorter so that it can benefit from the many tools available in **cpp-sort** when needed.
+Now that we have a working `bubble_sort` algorithm, we will wrap it into a sorter so that it can benefit from the many tools available in **cpp-sort**.
 Here is a very basic `bubble_sorter` implementation:

 ```cpp
 struct bubble_sorter